erikfriesen/sphinx-theme/test/src/workbook/index.rst

          * For background compare OGC WMS specification with the results produced by :command:`GeoServer`.

-.. rst-class:: exercise
+.. rst-class:: break

 .. nextslide:: Comparing WMS Versions

 .. ifslides::

-   .. admonition:: Explore difference between CRS:84 and EPSG:4326
+   .. admonition:: Explore

       What is the difference between the ``CRS:84`` and ``EPSG:4326`` spatial reference systems?

-   .. admonition:: Challenge WMS GetMap use
+   .. admonition:: Challenge

       Do you expect ``CRS:84`` to work with a WMS 1.0.0 GetMap Request?